tracim/tracim/README.md

 Another way to solve this issue is to set session to use another backend(we do support all beaker backend), see [session](/backend/doc/setting.md) documentation for more information.

-#### More documentation about running Tracim and Tracim services

-Full documentation about running Tracim services with uWSGI and supervisor is available in the [Backend README](backend/README.md), sections `Running Tracim Backend Daemon` and `Running Tracim Backend WSGI APP`.

 ### Running tests with Cypress